 My research focuses on Schrödinger operators, using scattering and spectral theory tools; I am also interested in periodic systems and, more specifically, twisted bilayer graphene.
-My recent projects revolve around analyzing the dynamics of a periodic system with potential in some directions and decaying in others.
+My recent projects revolve around twisted bilayer graphene and ballistic transport, as well as systems that are partially periodic.

 My thesis revolves around systems where the potential decays only in some, but not all, directions.
 In collaboration with Adam Black, this work generalizes the usual setting of short-range scattering to various general geometries.
 By utilizing microlocal tools, we showed that for such operators, any function decomposes into two components that differ by their asymptotic behavior in time.